BabylonJS/Documentation/content/How_To/WebXR/WebXR_Selected_Features.md

 Now any position of target zone within a 1.2 units (meters) radius of one of the snap-to points will change the target zoné location to be the close point.
 You can test it in this playground:

--   <Playground id="#DGS0NV#1" title="Snap To Point With Movement Freedom" description="Simple example of snapping to a point with movement freedom." image=""/>
+-   <Playground id="#DGS0NV#1" title="Snap To Point With Movement Freedom" description="Simple example of snapping to a point with movement freedom."/>

 If you want to disable the user's free movements and only let the user land on snap-to points, set the `snapPointsOnly` , either during construction: